 1. COLLECTION AND USE OF INFORMATION

 (a) Non-Personal Information.
-When you log into the Site, the Museum automatically collects information about your Internet connection, including but not limited to:
+When you access any of our Sites or Apps, the Museum may automatically collect certain information, including but not limited to:

 • The name of the Internet domain you used to access the Internet;

-• The IP address of the web site from which you linked directly to our Site;
+• The IP address of the website from which you accessed our Site;

-• The date and time you accessed our Site; and
+• The date and time you accessed; and

 • The pages you visited.

 This information ("Non-Personal Information") does not identify you personally.
-We use this Non-Personal Information to monitor the effectiveness of the web site and to consider potential improvements to the Site.
+We use this Non-Personal Information to monitor the effectiveness of our digital properties and to consider potential improvements.

 2. ADDITIONAL USES OF INFORMATION